 Daughter Clara Younkin (1885-1922) was born on June 4, 1885.
 She married Roy George Turns (1885-1950) on July 7, 1904, when both were age 19.
 They resided on Painter Street in South Connellsville.
-They had nine children -- Roy George Turns Jr., Esther Turns, Josephine Collins Darby, Robert Turns, James Turns, Ralph Turns, June Darby and Dorothy "Jean" Trump.
+They had nine children -- Roy George Turns Jr., Esther Turns, Josephine Collins Darby, Robert Turns, James Turns, Ralph Turns, C. June Darby and Dorothy "Jean" Trump.
 Heartache rocked the young family in mid-January 1922, when Clara, age 36, suffered a heart attack and "died within the hour," said the Weekly Courier.
 "She had previously been in apparently good health."
 A physician arrived just five minutes too late to help.
 She was laid to rest in Hill Grove Cemetery.
 Roy died on June 1, 1950, joining her in eternal rest.
-Their daughter Dorothy "Jean" Turns (1918-1990) married Ronald Trump (1914-2008) in 1942.
-The Trumps also are interred in Hill Grove.

-Daughter Ina Younkin (1888- ? ) was born in May 1888.
+Daughter Ina Younkin (1888-1974) was born in May 1888.
 On Feb.
-21, 1909, she wed railroad brakeman Edward G. Brown of Dawson, Fayette County.
+21, 1909, she wed railroad brakeman Edward G. Brown ( ? - ? ) of Dawson, Fayette County.
 He was the son of Edward Brown Sr. Rev. W.E.
 Bassett performed the ceremony.
-The couple had five children -- Edward E. Brown, Eva DiMaggio, Thelma ("Capodanno") Cappy, Carl Brown and Glenn Brown.
+The couple had five children -- Edward E. Brown, Eva DiMaggio, Thelma ("Capodanno") Cappy, Carl Brown and Glen Brown.
 In 1921, their home was in McKees Rocks in Pittsburgh.
-They were in Pittsburgh at least as late as 1964.
-Their daughter Thelma F. Brown married Anthony A. Capodanno (shortened to "Cappy") in Pittsburgh on July 29, 1938.
-Their son Edward (1910-1966) graduated from the Carnegie Institute of Technology (today's Carnegie Mellon University) and was a chemist with Vanadium Corporation of America in Pittsburgh and Cambridge, Ohio.
-Later, he was chief chemist for Interstate Steel Corporation of Beverly, OH.
+They remained in McKees Rocks for the balance of their lives.
+Ina died no Dec.
+12, 1974.
+A death notice was printed in the Pittsburgh Press.

 Daughter Rhoda Younkin (1889- ? ) was born in November 1889.
 She married Elmer N. Greer, son of Isaac N. and Ida A. Greer, on Jan.
 11, 1908 in Connellsville.
 Elmer was a railroader and based at the time in Youngwood, Westmoreland County, PA.